open-mmlab/mmpose/README.md

 - **Modular design**

-  We decompose MMPose into different components and one can easily construct a customized action understanding framework by combining different modules.
+  We decompose MMPose into different components and one can easily construct a customized pose estimation framework by combining different modules.

 ## Benchmark and Model Zoo